Issue No. 217 - April

 (highly profitable smuggling of arms, drugs and persons), dialogue

 must begin regarding basic political issues in Macedonia.
-It seems that
+It seems

 the Macedonian political elite is also facing this fact.

-There has been some progress in solving the basic problems of the
+There has been some progress in solving the basic

 Albanian minority (as well as others) in Macedonia.
 Macedonian foreign